manymeeting/CrazyRabbit/README.md

 ###  Zihan Ke

+Added new Hud features, This help with the measure the number of collection coins.
+It's a key feature which we will be use this number to decide the life circle of main character.
+Next week we will add more maps as well as add another key feature, add CheckPoint.
+This will deal with swithing between diffrernt Maps.

 ###  Weiyu Jin
 - Communication.
 Last week, my goal is to modify the map details.
 It is very important to use communication skill to discuss with my teammate about the idea.
 I modify based on my teammates' idea which makes me easy to touch the goal and saved a lot of times.